moeakwak/monaco-it/README.md

   If you only use intellisense, `snippts` and `keywords` can be emply arrays.
 - add `"lang"` to `supportedLanguages` in `languageLoader.js`

+## Intellisense (Language Server)

+To enable language server, MonacoIt provide a `server.py` to provide language server.
+It supports c++ and python experimentally.

+### Usage

+create `config.yaml`, install all dependencies and run `server.py`.

+`clangd` is needed for c++, and `pyls` is needed for python.

+### Limitation

+It needs WebSocket to connect local language server and sync files, and may be blocked because of Conetent Script Policy.

+That is to say, if the website use a strict Conetent Script Policy and cross-origin WebSocket is disabled, then it will not work.

 ## How It Works

 First, MonacoIt will find divs with class "ace-editor" in the page.
 If so, it will hide that div, and create a monaco editor in the same place, just after the hided ace editor.
 Codes will be syncronized from monaco to ace, and the monaco editor's language will be the same as ace.